kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

+## 1.4 Inspect and commit

+*"Now hold on a minute"*, I hear you say!
+You just generated the output.
+How does StatePrinter know that the assert is correct?
+The answer is, that it doesn't.
+It merely outputs the state of the SUT (System Under Test).

 Now that we understand the basics of the framework, it is time to introduce a shorthand method for printing and asserting.
 Thus we re-write the above simply as: